kariminf/cv.json/README.md

 * The application can be hosted widely and doesn't need any special
 * The page is built locally and dynamically in the user side
 * The themes can be changed easily without
+* Most importantly, the user doesn't have to program anything

 The goal of this project is: